kornelski/dupe-krill/README.md

 # Duplicate k*r*iller — a fast file deduplicator

-Replaces duplicate files with identical content with hardlinks.
+Replaces files that have identical content with hardlinks, so that file data of all copies is stored only once, saving disk space.
 Useful for reducing sizes of multiple backups, messy collections of photos and music, countless copies of `node_modules`, and anything else that's usually immutable (since all hardlinked copies of a file will change when any one of them is changed).

-It's the first version of this program, so it may eat your data.
-It's been tested on macOS only.
-Use with caution (i.e. only stuff that is securely backed up).

 ## Features

 * It's pretty fast and reasonably memory-efficient.
 * Deduplicates incrementally as soon as duplicates are found.
 * Replaces files atomically and it's safe to interrupt at any time.
-* It's aware of hardlinks and supports merging of multiple groups of hardlinks.
+* It's aware of existing hardlinks and supports merging of multiple groups of hardlinks.
 * Gracefully handles symlinks and special files.

 ## Usage

+Works on macOS and Linux.
+Windows is not supported.

 If you have [Rust](https://www.rust-lang.org/), build the program with either `cargo install duplicate-kriller` or `cargo build --release`.